 In 2015, we reached the significant milestone of three million tonnes of CO2 separated from natural gas and re-injected into the Santos Basin pre-salt layer, thus preventing its emission to the atmosphere.

 At the Lula field pilot project, one of the CO2 injection wells is located at a record water depth of 7,283 ft.
 In addition to the benefits for the environment, the reinjection of the produced CO2 increases the internal pressure in the reservoir, improving oil recovery.

 The technologies we have developed with partners and suppliers demand a set of initiatives that are only possible to undertake with the hard work, planning capacity, and daily commitment of the professionals involved.
 It is with this spirit of overcoming, and with the pursuit of excellence in our processes that we reach more and more exciting figures.

 In the Pre-Salt layer, our output records have been frequent, showing the efficiency of our activities and the achievement of solid results.
-In 2015, the annual average output operated in the pre-salt was the largest in our history: 767,000 barrels per day, surpassing the 2014 output by 56 percent.
-In May 2016, we surpassed the mark of 1 million barrels of oil lifted in a single day.
+In 2016, our average annual output operated in the pre-salt cluster was the highest in our history, topping out at 1.02 million barrels of oil per day and surpassing the 2015 volumes by 33 percent.

 Thus, at each new challenge, we will continue developing technologies that prove our ability to produce oil continuously and profitably.